Samsung SDI — Sustainability Report Overview

 • Total Scope 1+2 emissions fell 22% over two years to 1,291,974 tCO2e in 2024, driven primarily by a 29% reduction in Scope 2 (indirect) emissions as renewable energy procurement expanded.

-• All 12 production sites (domestic and overseas) achieved ZWTL Platinum certification, with a 95.2% waste recycling rate and near-zero landfill volumes (78 tonnes total).
+• All 12 production sites (domestic and overseas) achieved ZWTL Platinum certification, with a 95.2% waste recycling rate and 78 tonnes of waste to landfill.

 • Samsung SDI supplied all-solid-state battery A-samples to major customers in H2 2024, with mass production targeted for 2027.
 The next-generation ESS product (SBB 1.5) delivers 5.26 MWh in a 20ft container.